Home Spark

 • however, with aqe enabled, spark can after shuffling decide to go for a broadcast join

-• the optimization here is that while we are involved in the shuffle process (therefore the network transfer) of the shuffle join, we still get rid of the sort and merge process, which is more expensive than a simple broadcast join
+• the optimization here is that while we are involved in the shuffle process (therefore the network transfer) of the shuffle join, we still get rid of the sort merge join, which is more expensive than a hash join

 Dynamically Optimizing Skew Joins